 You’ll want to increase your volume to enjoy his jingle, then decrease it when he pauses because there’s baby-talk happening here… It’s private between Murph & myself.

 Lil’ Murph was getting his smoothie treat, he likes to eat on the run.
 Yes, this is ridiculous.
 Yes, I must find a solution to the strictly smoothie diet he insists upon.
-Finally, no, this is not normal lizard behavior.
+Finally, no, this is not normal lizard behavior (it’s been like this since he got depressed from my leaving him for 2 weeks, I was at a beautiful beach without him).

 This video has been paused & restarted within the recording process in my attempt to capture the best jingling episodes.
 This is what we have for now.